Ahsome/NIMA-Notes/Med Notes/Diseases/Neuro/Meningitis.md

 Meningitis is inflammation of the **leptomeninges**.
 This is the inner two meninges - arachnoid and pia mater.
 It does *not* include the dural mater.
 It also involves the CSF, which is located in the subarachnoid space
 ![[Pasted image 20230516003453.png]]

 It usually has an **infectious** cause, whether it be viral, bacterial, fungal.
-It can *rarely* be due to cancer, sarcoid, or inflammatory diseases
+This can It can *rarely* be due to cancer, sarcoid, or inflammatory diseases

 >[!Important]